nosarthur/nosarthur.github.io/_drafts/bar.md

 Note that the partition function ratio (thus the free energy difference) is a function of the potential energy differences only, which leaves the potential energy baseline arbitrary.
 Later we will see how this degree of freedom can be used to our advantage.

-Note also that the 4 potential energy differences are not indepenedent.
+Note also that the 4 potential energy differences are not all independent.
 It is easy to see that the following identity is true

 $$\Delta U_a + \Delta U_1 = \Delta U_b + \Delta U_0$$